Tommy Tallarico: Tommy Tallarico Studios

 Tallarico continued working with Virgin Interactive as head of music and video division until 1994, when he went on to found Tommy Tallarico Studios.
 David Perry formed Shiny Entertainment at the same time, and the two studios collaborated on Earthworm Jim and MDK.
 In 2005, Tallarico wrote part of an orchestral score for Advent Rising performed by the Mormon Tabernacle Choir.

 In September 1999, the "oof" sound effect was created for the game Messiah, by sound designer Joey Kuras, a Tallarico Studios employee, and possibly by Tallarico himself.
 Tallarico has at times claimed that Kuras created the sound, that it was a collaboration between the pair, and that he created it himself.
 In 2006, the same audio was used in the online game platform Roblox as the default sound effect that played when a player character died, and later became iconic in meme culture due to its usage in Roblox.
 Tallarico, who claims ownership of the sound, disputed Roblox's use of it in June 2019.
 This dispute ended in July 2022 when the Roblox Corporation pulled the sound effect from all games on its platform.

 Television

 In 1997, Victor Lucas, founder of the Electric Playground, started Electric Playground TV with Tallarico, which provided gaming news and reviews.
-In 2002, Reviews on the Run, the reviews section of Electric Playground, was spun-off into its own program, which Tallarico and Lucas hosted as well.
+In 2002, the review segment of Electric Playground, titled Reviews on the Run, was spun off into an independent television series, with Tallarico and Lucas continuing in their roles.
 In the U.S., Reviews on the Run was broadcast on G4 TV as Judgment Day.
 In 2006, Tallarico began to spend less time on the show owing to other projects, missing almost all of 2007 and 2008.
 In 2009, Scott Jones took over his spot as full-time co-host with Victor Lucas.